GGORG0/MapKom/README.md

 **Note**: This project **will not** run in Expo Go.
 You will have to use a development build.

+**Note**: This project's web version **will not** build in development mode, failing with `Object prototype may only be an Object or null: undefined`.
+You need to pass the `--no-dev` flag to Expo to build it correctly.
+This is because MapLibre-React-Native would still be built in dev mode (because of bundler optimizations being disabled), and fail loading the native modules.

 0. Install the prerequisites:
    - Both
      - [Node.js](https://nodejs.org/)